onurqnel/MyCSJourney/src/content/posts/Probability.md

 ### Probability Density Function

-A **Probability Density Function** describes the probability distribution of a **continuous random variable**.
-Unlike a PMF, which gives the probability of specific discrete values, the PDF represents probability **density** over an interval.
+Describes the probability distribution of a **continuous random variable**.
+PDF represents probability **density** over an interval.
 For a continuous random variable $X$, the PDF satisfies:

 1. **Non-negativity**:
    $$